 Tips on Investing

 - What role should penny stocks play in your portfolio?
 The best way to come up with the answer to that for your portfolio is by working with a financial advisor.
 Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can connect you with a financial professional in your area to help you figure that out.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Make sure your investment assets fit your risk profile.
 SmartAsset’s free, easy-to-use asset allocation calculator will help align your assets with your risk tolerance.